 The main forms of course delivery are lectures and workshop seminars, including videos, presentations and small group work.
 You can choose to build a national and a European field trip into your optional studies.
 You will typically be required to attend for three full days per week.

-Course assessments, including the use of portfolios, essays, information retrieval exercises, seminar presentations, case studies as well as examinations, have been creatively designed to encourage the potential of all students.
+Course assessments, including the use of portfolios, essays, information retrieval exercises, seminar presentations and case studies have been creatively designed to encourage the potential of all students.

 Our experienced staff have designed this course and our strong levels of student support ensure your time with us is an enjoyable, rewarding experience, underpinned by the extensive research activity and field experience of our team.